Mimi-cell-ash/quiz-app-python/README.md

 # 🧮 Python Quiz App

-A simple command-line quiz application built in **Python**.
+A simple **command-line quiz application** built in Python 🎯
-It tests users with multiple-choice questions and displays their final score.
+It tests users with multiple-choice questions and shows their score at the end.

 ---

 ## 🧠 Features
 - Asks multiple-choice questions
+- Checks answers automatically
+- Shows the correct answer when wrong
-- Tracks your score in real time
+- Tracks your current score in real-time
-- Shows your final result after completion
+- Displays final results after all questions
-- Easy to customize and expand with new questions

 ---

 ## ⚙️ How to Run
-1. Clone the repository:
+1. Clone this repository:
    ```bash
    git clone https://github.com/Mimi-cell-ash/quiz-app-python.git
    cd quiz-app-python